We’re reader-supported. Posts may contain links that provide a commission at no cost to you. Learn how we make money.

 Another factor can be the lack of a Gemological Institute of America (GIA) report.

 A GIA report gives a diamond authenticity and credibility, but these reports will not always be issued to enhanced diamonds.
-The absence of this report can make it hard for a potential buyer to verify the authenticity of your diamond and have confidence in the purchase.
+Its absence can make it hard for a potential buyer to verify the authenticity and have confidence in the purchase.

 Diamonds are the hardest naturally-occurring substance on Earth, but that doesn’t mean they can’t be damaged.
 This is especially true if its structure has been altered from clarity enhancement.